Eeems/push-to-remarkable/readme.md

 # Push to remarkable

-This is a very simple broweser extension for **firefox** that takes the current page, simplifies it, and pushe it to remarkable.
+This is a very simple broweser extension for **firefox** that takes the current page, simplifies it, and pushes it to remarkable.

 ![](/imgs/register.png)